 “I think Medical Justice has some ’splaining to do!

 The RateMDs co-owner John Swapceinski published the data on a RateMDs forum page titled Medical Justice Planting Glowing Reviews on RateMDs.
 In his post, John's final remark was couched in playful, almost comforting, language: “I think Medical Justice has some ’splaining to do!”

 The locution sounded cozy.
 So we wondered … Was the animosity real?
 Was it a publicity stunt?
 Was it initially real, then capitalized on for publicity?
 These questions gain traction in the face of other curious evidence.
 For example:

-In the HTML code for the RateMDs Forum pages, examine the hyperlinks.
+In the HTML code for the RateMDs Forum page, examine the hyperlinks.
 On the rare occasions when a reader was allowed to post a link back to their own website, RateMDs assigned “nofollow” to that link, without exception.
 That is normal.
 Now the oddity: On the same page, RateMDs staff discussed the Gag Waiver and, for educational purposes, posted links directly to the Segal Medical Justice site – but those links lacked the “nofollow” attribute, without exception.
 Impact: RateMDs helped increase the page rank of Segal's website.
 The evidence doesn't end there.